The South Tyne

 Alston and the Nent

-At the north end of Alston the South Tyne is joined by the River Nent where we find the southern terminus of the South Tynedale Railway, a narrow 2 feet gauge railway that operates along a 5 mile line down the valley into Northumberland.
-It opened in 1983 and follows the course of former standard gauge line that closed in 1976.
+At the north end of Alston, the South Tyne is joined by the River Nent where we find the southern terminus of the South Tynedale Railway, a narrow 2 feet gauge railway that operates along a 5 mile line down the valley into Northumberland.
+It opened in 1983 and follows the course of a former standard gauge line that closed in 1976.
 Nearby is the Hub Heritage Museum in an old goods shed that has an interesting collection of vintage vehicles including cars and old bicycles.

-To the north of Alston the South Tyne leaves Cumbria and enters Northumberland.
+To the north of Alston, the South Tyne leaves Cumbria and enters Northumberland.
 Just before it leaves the county there is an old farmhouse dating from the 1740s called Randalholm Hall.
 It is built around an earlier fortified pele tower of the fourteenth century.

 Along the Nent just to the west of Alston is a small waterfall called Nent Force.
 Nearby there is a five mile long underground canal called Nent Force Level that was built by engineer John Smeaton in the eighteenth century.

 Kirkhaugh on the South Tyne is in Northumberland about half a mile north of the Cumbrian border and its Anglo-Saxon name means the riverside meadow land (haugh) with a church (kirk).

 Kirkhaugh is home to the Holy Paraclete church which stands alongside the South Tyne and has a very thin, needle-like spire.
 This church mostly dates to 1869, but there is a thirteenth century window and a Saxon cross which, like the place-name, betray the antiquity of the site.